(Updated November 4, 2020)

 No, current immigration regulations require the student to be enrolled for one academic year (3 quarters) in F-1 status before qualifying to work off-campus.
 New students can only obtain F-1 status after being admitted to the U.S. by an immigration official.

 Immigration regulations prohibit a student to attend school full-time in tourist (B-1 / B-2, visa waiver, ESTA) status.
 (It is illegal to attend school on a tourist visa.)
 Ideally, you will enter the U.S. using your student visa to obtain your student status upon entry to the U.S. In the future, never enter the U.S. on a tourist visa since it will forfeit your F-1 student status.

-If you are not here by Fall quarter, that should not affect your ability to obtain a student visa in your passport.
-You may obtain the F-1 visa in your passport and not enter the U.S. until a later quarter.
-Your F-1 status is officially obtained once a Custom Border Protection (CBP) official admits you to the U.S. in F-1 student status.
-This past Spring and Summer quarters, immigration regulations were relaxed due to COVID-19, permitting students to take all courses virtually, or a combination of physically attending and distance learning.
-We are waiting for Fall quarter guidance at this time.
-Bechtel will not register new students in the SEVIS data base if they have not entered the U.S. in F-1 status.
-So, you can obtain the visa in your passport, enroll while abroad, and then only after entering the U.S. will the enrollment rules apply to your F-1 student status.
+If you are not present in the U.S., you are not required to maintain your F-1/J-1 status.
+You may obtain the F-1/J-1 visa in your passport and not enter the U.S. until a later quarter.
+Your F-1/J-1 status is officially obtained once a Custom Border Protection (CBP) official admits you to the U.S. in F-1/J-1 student status.
+Bechtel will not register new students in the SEVIS data base if they have not entered the U.S. in F-1/J-1 status.
+So, you can obtain the visa in your passport, enroll while abroad, and then only after entering the U.S. will the enrollment rules apply to your F-1/J-1 student status.